Jeangowhy/opendocs/OnJava8.md

     G09 How to Argue about Typing
     G10 The Cost of Productivity
     G11 Static vs. Dynamic
-📜Appendix: The Positive Legacy of C++ and Java 📜Appendix: Becoming a Programmer
+📜Appendix H: The Positive Legacy of C++ and Java 📜Appendix I: Becoming a Programmer
     I01 How I Got Started in Programming
     I02 A Career in Computing
     I03 The Mythical 5%